ConeIce/digitalmag/content/messages/StaffEditor.md

 ---
 title: "Staff Editor's Message"
 author: "Dr. Nikhila T. Suresh"
-jobTitle: "Assistant Professor"
+jobTitle: "Staff Editor"
 subtitle: "In today’s world, a man with information has the power to turn the wheels of fortune.
 Information technology has been the main catalyst to make the existence of mankind simpler, smoother and easier."
-image: "/images/faculty/Dr. Nikhila T suresh.jpg"
+image: "/images/faculty/Dr. Nikhila T Suresh.jpg"
+weight: 6
 ---

 Hello All,